GSA/digitalgov.gov/content/posts/2014-07-24-how-the-american-battle-monument-commission-developed-its-first-mobile-app.md

 **What’s in store for ABMC’s mobile future?**

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-445-ABMC-American-Battle-Monument-Commission-app-info-with-audio-option.jpg" alt="250 x 445 ABMC American Battle Monument Commission app info with audio option" %}The ABMC is currently working on five other applications.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-445-ABMC-American-Battle-Monument-Commission-app-info-with-audio-option.jpg" alt="250 x 445 ABMC American Battle Monument Commission app info with audio option" >}}The ABMC is currently working on five other applications.
 They know that these apps will be different from their first one because the memorials and the stories they tell are different.
 They will once again need to figure out how to incorporate the larger stories, which feature hundreds of units of all different ranks.

 **What your agency can learn from their experience**